 Joint issues fall into two categories: degenerative and developmental.

 Developmental problems arise from ligaments or joints that failed to develop in the maturation process, resulting in limited functioning or usage.
 Most are congenital.
 Some developmental joint issues arise from breeding.
 For example, large breed dogs such as German shepherds, black labs, and golden retrievers are prone to hip dysplasia.

-Degenerative disorders either develop over time as a result of age or wear and tear, or arise as a result of a fracture or other injury.
+Degenerative disorders either develop over time as a result of age or wear and tear, or arise as a result of a fracture or other injury from weak bones due to lack of calcium.
 However, others can be brought on by an auto-immune condition, hormonal imbalance, metabolic disorder, cancer, or infections

 The Merck Veterinary Manual further differentiates between developmental joint disorders like arthritis that affect the membranes encircling and cushioning the joint, and those that affect the cartilage, tendons, bursae, or fluid within the joint.
 But no matter whether it’s developmental or degenerative, breed or weight related, no one likes to see their pet in pain or discomfort.
 Most veterinarians advise bringing the dog in for an examination if the symptoms don’t go away in a minimum of two weeks.

 Common Ways of Treating Canine Joint Issues